publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–4.md

                 (ii) The Secretary shall seek endorsement of the measures established under this subparagraph by the entity with a contract under [section 1395aaa(a) of this title][/us/usc/t42/s1395aaa/a].

+            (C) __Continued application for purposes of MIPS__

+                The Secretary shall, in accordance with subsection (q)(1)(F), carry out subparagraph (B) for purposes of subsection (q).

         (3) __Costs__

             For purposes of paragraph (1), costs shall be evaluated, to the extent practicable, based on a composite of appropriate measures of costs established by the Secretary (such as the composite measure under the methodology established under subsection (n)(9)(C)(iii)) that eliminate the effect of geographic adjustments in payment rates (as described in subsection (e)), and take into account risk factors (such as socioeconomic and demographic characteristics, ethnicity, and health status of individuals (such as to recognize that less healthy individuals may require more intensive interventions)  <sup>\[11\]</sup>  <sup><sup> 11 So in original.
 Probably should be followed by a second closing parenthesis. </sup></sup>  and other factors determined appropriate by the Secretary.
+With respect to 2019 and each subsequent year, the Secretary shall, in accordance with subsection (q)(1)(F), carry out this paragraph for purposes of subsection (q).

         (4) __Implementation__